joao-ppe/42-minitalk/README.md

 ```

 ## Disclaimer:
-This project's source code adheres to the standards of 42 School and it's norms rigorous coding practices:
+This project's source code adheres to the standards of 42 School and its norms and rigorous coding practices:
 ```
 - We refrain from using 'for,' 'do while,' 'switch,' 'case,' or 'goto' constructs.
 - Each function has no more than 25 lines of code.